Feremi192003/Thesis_hbond/thesis_hbond/README.md

 # HBond Python Pipeline

-This is a cleaned Python rewrite of your Sheets-based hydrogen-bond workflow.
+This is a cleaned Python rewrite of the Sheets-based hydrogen-bond workflow.

 ## What it computes